Max Afford: Beginnings in Adelaide

-Max Afford wrote three novels while in his twenties, which were later published in England and America.
+Afford wrote three novels while in his twenties, which were later published in England and America.
 He worked as a reporter at the News and Mail from 1926 to 1931.
 His first story was published in Smith's Weekly in 1928.
 In 1936 he won the Advertisers centenary play competition with William Light The Founder (later titled Awake My Love).
 His 'Jeffrey and Elizabeth Blackburn' novels included Blood on His Hands!
 (London, 1936) and Death's Mannikins (London, 1937).
 Many were dramatised for radio, variously starring Peter Finch and Neva Carr Glyn, Nigel Lovell and Lyndall Barbour or Peter Finch and Bettie Dickson as the husband-and-wife detective team.
 Afford wrote eight crime novels, usually employing English settings, and more than sixty radio and stage plays, usually stories of crime involving the sifting of situations that ultimately uncover the perpetrators.
 He was considered somewhat of a pioneer of the "whodunit" in radio broadcasting.

 A science fiction story, The Gland Men of the Island, appeared in Wonder Stories in January 1931.